jeroen77nl/springboot-soap-server/README.md

 # springboot3-soap-server

 This application is a modern variant of a demo by Java Techie (https://www.youtube.com/watch?v=ceSqN3CWd14).
-The main changes are:
+The important changes are:

 - Spring Boot 2 -> 3.x
 - XJC plugin 1.6 -> 3.x